 After my mother died, I felt like my love for her was defined by my pain and suffering.
 My mother’s death was devastating, so it was only right that I should feel devastated for a devastatingly long time.
 For me, feeling okay seemed like getting over it or moving on, which I wasn’t ready to do.
 Not only did feeling better feel inconceivable, but it felt wrong.

-I didn’t know a lot of things and if at the time you had told me all the things I didn’t know, I wouldn’t have believed you.
+I didn’t know a lot of things, and if at the time you had told me all the things I didn’t know, I wouldn’t have believed you.
 These are realizations I had to come to myself.
-I get that.
-Just as my words here can’t make these realities any more true or attainable for you, but maybe they can offer some hope.
+Just as my words here can’t make these realities any more true or attainable for you, I get that.

 Recently I’ve seen a few people comment that they can’t acknowledge positive healing or find things to feel grateful for in their lives because, if they do, it means they are somehow okay with their loved one’s death.
 This thought process is normal and natural in grief, it’s also one that I hope our readers are able to eventually put into perspective as they come to their own realizations about grief and their continued bond with their loved one.